Home > Business > Training > Gamification in training: myths and realities

 Gamification of training can have a real impact on learner engagement.

-Integrating gamification into training: where to start?
+Integrating gamification into training: where do you start?

-Gamifi'cartes, a card game to gamify training
+Gamifi'cartes, a card game for gamifying training courses

 Gamifi'cartes combine different fun mechanisms and cognitive biases.
 They identify possible tools to use to further engage participants.

-© Fidbak
+Fidbak

 Gamifi'cartes are also used for training courses in management and in project management.